dramco-iwast/sensors/docs/at-commands/finish.md

 ### Description
 Close the configuration context.
 The motherboard will stop listening to serial communication, enabling to enter a low power state.
-It will store the updated configurations to non-volatile memory.
+It will push the updated configurations to all connected sensors.

 ### Example
 ```
-Command>  AT+FIN
+Command>  AT+CLS
 Response> OK
 No errors occured.
 ```